vikchupak/Databases/README.md

 Country.hasOne(Capital);
 Capital.belongsTo(Country);
 ```
-In this case, the __capitals__ table should store the foreign key (contryId), and so to own the relationship.
+In this case, the __capitals__ table should store the foreign key (contryId), and so to own the relationship.\
+This is how it works in Sequelize.